ImmaculatePine/hermitage/README.md

 If the link has title attribute there will be bottom panel with this text when you open the gallery.

+#### Additional information

+You can add some additional information to the thumbnails:

+##### Title

+Just add these lines to config initializer:

+    Hermitage.configure :default do
+      with_photo_title true
+    end

+##### Checkbox

+Sometimes you want to let user manipulate with photos.
+You can add checkboxes to your thumbnails just by adding following lines to config initializer:

+    Hermitage.configure :default do
+      with_checkboxes true
+      checkbox_name :photo_check
+      checkbox_value_attribute :id
+    end

+##### Folder

+Sometimes you have photos nested in folders and want to display link to associated folder You can add this link to your thumbnails just by adding following lines to config initializer:

+    Hermitage.configure :default do
+      with_folder_links true
+      folder_association_name :folder
+      folder_link_class :heading
+    end

 #### Slicing

 If you are using Twitter Bootstrap framework and your gallery is inside `.row-fluid` block the markup above will not look awesome.